davesnowdon/naoutil/README.md

 If you don't provide one of this parameter, it will be auto-detected.
 This means you could for instance just give nao_id='nao.local' or nao_id='nao'.
 It will resolve itself the nao_port, broker_ip and broker_port.

+It is STRONGLY adviced to users of naoutil to not give any nao_id/nao_port arguments.
+It is better to let naoutil.broker module find the right NAO.
+Unless you have a user interface to let the end-user select its NAO robot in a list (see later, Finding NAO robots on the network).

+If your script calling a naoutil.broker is executed on a robot, it will connect to the local NaoQi.

+If your script is executed an a computer or mobile device, and the end-user has only one robot, it will find it.

+And in case an end-user has several robots, this person can set the FAVORITE_NAO environment variable to guide naoutil.broker module into finding its prefered NAO robot.

 The auto-detection algorithm uses Bonjour/Avahi through DBus to find available NaoQis.
-It should be fine in most cases (ie. having only one robot at home, or running a broker directly on the robot itself).
 The detection procedure goes as follow:

 * If a nao_id is provided but not a nao_port,
   * If the nao_id correspond to an Avahi entry, get the nao_port and resolve the IP of the robot.
   * If there is no NaoQi with this ID on Avahi, it uses the default port, '9559', and the provided ID as a network address.
 * If a nao_id is not provided,
+  * If the environment variable FAVORITE_NAO is set (with something similar to a nao_id argument) and there is a corresponding robot available on the network, uses it.
-  * If Avahi returns a NaoQi running locally on the machine, uses it.
+  * Otherwise, if Avahi returns a NaoQi running locally on the machine, uses it.
   * Otherwise, get the first NaoQi Avahi can find.
   * If no NaoQi can be found by Avahi, use the default 'nao.local' IP address and '9559' port.
 * If no broker_ip is given, try to find the IP of the network card routing to the detected nao IP.